Omisviden/Wootermelon/README.md

 - 👀 I’m interested in low level programming
 - 🌱 I’m currently learning not to hate Java
 - 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me: Omi#3560 on Discord
+- 📫 How to reach me: omisviden on Discord